-The default help topics are automatically updated when any change is made to the operators, directives, or formulators (and by extension, to the types or pointer constructors), as Listing 23.15 a user defined help topic
+The default help topics are automatically updated when any change is made to the operators, directives, or formulators (and by extension, to the types or pointer constructors), as shown in previous examples.
+This option is needed therefore only if a whole new classification of interactive help is intended, such as might arise if the language were extensively customized in other respects.

+Listing 23.15 a user defined help topic

 Listing 23.15 shows a small example of how a user defined help topic can be specified.
-Recall that certain command line options have a higher disambiguation priority than others (page 277), but that this information is accessible only by consulting the written documentation, which may be unavailable or obsolete.
-To correct this situation, the help topic defined in Listing 23.15 equips the compiler with an option --help priority, which will display the priorities of any command line options with priorities greater than zero.
+Recall that certain command line options have a higher disambiguation priority than others (page 268), but that this information is accessible only by consulting the written documentation, which may be unavailable or obsolete.
+To correct this situation, the help topic defined in Listing 23.15 equips the compiler with an option -help priority, which will display the priorities of any command line options with priorities greater than zero.